rogerboesch/graphics_on_the_amiga_and_atari_st/README.md

 ## TODO

-- Test code
+- [ ] Write modern variant of code to test on Windows, macOS and Linux
-- Write modern variant of code to test on Windows, macOS and Linux
+- [ ] Test code